 Professional Experience: He was employed by Heights Finance Corporation where he retired as President after 45 years of service.

 Ken Helmuth joined Berean Prison Ministries in 2000 as a volunteer at the Peoria County Jail.
-In addition to serving as Secretary of the Board of Directors, he currently serves as Chaplain at the Fulton County Jail in Lewistown, Ill.
+In addition to serving as Treasurer of the Board of Directors, he currently serves as Chaplain at the Fulton County Jail in Lewistown, Ill.
 He also has responsibility for the Romanian and Russian prison ministries.
 He currently resides in Morton, IL with his wife, Diane, and attends Grace Church in Morton, IL.